tenzir/tenzir/changelog/unreleased/features/2974--support-case-insensitivity-in-sigma-plugin.md

-The `sigma` plugin now treats strings that contain Sigma wildcards as case-insensitive regular expressions.
+The `sigma` plugin now treats Sigma strings as case-insensitive patterns during the transpilation process.